Mount Magazine State Park Overlook

 Drive U.S. 64

-The fall color on U.S. 64 traveling west from Russellville to Altus can be beautiful too.
+The fall color on U.S. 64 traveling west from Russellville to Altus packs a colorful punch.
 Start the day at Lake Dardanelle State Park off Marina Road in Russellville, with its views of the lake.
-The park’s lakeshore visitor center includes interpretive exhibits that share information about the park and the area’s history.
-After leaving the
+The park’s lakeshore visitor center features exhibits that bring the area’s history and natural story to life.
+After leaving the park, turn left onto Marina Road and follow it to the end.
+Then take another left onto U.S. 64 west, which leads to Altus and Arkansas Wine Country.
+Local wineries offer tours and tastings, while downtown Altus honors the area’s coal mining heritage.

 Drive Ark.
 7 to Jasper